By Dr. Wally Taylor

 Recent studies in Texas and in many other parts of the USA have demonstrated that the ticks that carry the Borrelia germ that causes Lyme and a number of other associated germs like Babesia, Bartonella, and Ehrlichia are known to be fairly common in wooded areas.

 It is broadly appreciated among health care providers that the earlier the infection by tick-borne germs like the Lyme-causing Borrelia are treated, the greater the likelihood of complete eradication of the disease and the less the chance of persistent disease and disability.
 The longer the disease persists, the harder it is to get rid of.

 Treatment depends not only on antibiotics to kill the disease-causing germs, but also treatment to reduce inflammation, remove bacterial toxins, and improve the function of the immune system which is disrupted by the presence of the germs.

 Suspect infection any time a tick is found attached to the body.
 Even a fairly short period of tick attachment can lead to infection by the germs involved.
 The classic rash associated with early infection called a “Bull’s Eye Rash or Erythema Migrans” is only appreciated in less than half of confirmed cases.
 If you are concerned about Lyme disease or persistent undiagnosed disease I would like to help you get to the root cause of your disease process.
-Call 512-420-9300 for an appointment.
+Contact us for an appointment.